Katie Hobbs

-Kathleen Marie Hobbs (born December 28, 1969) is an American politician and social worker serving as the 24th governor of Arizona since 2023.
-She previously served as the 21st secretary of state of Arizona from 2019 to 2023.
-A member of the Democratic Party, Hobbs served in the Arizona Senate from 2013 to 2019 and in the Arizona House of Representatives from 2011 to 2013.
+Kathleen Marie Hobbs (born December 28, 1969) is an American politician serving since 2023 as the 24th governor of Arizona.
+A member of the Democratic Party, she served from 2019 to 2023 as Arizona's secretary of state and from 2011 to 2019 as a member of the Arizona Legislature.

 Born and raised in Arizona, Hobbs holds degrees in social work from Northern Arizona University and Arizona State University.
-She specialized in domestic violence and worked for one of the nation's largest domestic violence centers.
-Inspired to run for office by her involvement with Emerge Arizona, Hobbs was elected to the Arizona House of Representatives in 2010 and to the Arizona Senate in 2012.
+Hobbs was elected to the Arizona House of Representatives in 2010 and to the Arizona Senate in 2012.
 She served as Senate minority leader from 2015 to 2019 and was elected secretary of state of Arizona in 2018.

-Hobbs won the 2022 Arizona gubernatorial election, defeating Republican nominee Kari Lake.
-She became Arizona's fifth female governor on January 2, 2023.
+Hobbs won the 2022 Arizona gubernatorial election, narrowly defeating Republican nominee Kari Lake.

 Early life, education, and career

-Hobbs was born in Tempe, Arizona.
+Hobbs was born in Phoenix, Arizona.
 She has a twin sister, Becky.
 A first-generation Arizonan, Hobbs was raised in Tempe in a middle-class family that sometimes relied on food stamps.
-She comes from a Catholic family and volunteered at her church as a child.
 She went to Catholic schools throughout her childhood and graduated from Seton Catholic High School in 1988.

 Hobbs attended Northern Arizona University, where she received a bachelor's degree in social work in 1992.
 She later attended Arizona State University, where she received a master's degree in social work in 1995.
-She paid for college through scholarships and work-study programs.

-Social worker

-Hobbs has been a social worker since 1992.
-She specializes in domestic violence, mental health, and homelessness.
+Hobbs worked as a social worker.

 Hobbs was the chief compliance officer for Sojourner Center, one of the nation's largest domestic violence centers.
 She is an adjunct faculty member of social work at Paradise Valley Community College and Arizona State University.

 Hobbs is affiliated with the National Association of Social Workers professional organization.

 Early political career

 Before seeking elected office, Hobbs participated in political leadership programs in multiple organizations, including Valley Leadership, Emerge Arizona, and the Center for Progressive Leadership.
 She was a delegate for Hillary Clinton at the 2008 Democratic National Convention.

 Hobbs served on the Phoenix Women's Commission and the Phoenix Human Services Commission.

 Hobbs was the executive director of Emerge Arizona from 2013 to 2019.
+Hobbs credited her interest in politics to her involvement with Emerge Arizona.